bazel-contrib/SIG-rules-authors/go-tutorial.md

 One of the things that you may notice is that you do not have to run "bazel build" and then "bazel run".
 Bazel will notice that the code is not built, and will run the "build" phase for you automatically.

 To recap what we have done.
-We have modified our code to use the babble Go code which lives on GitHub.
+We have modified our code to use the babble Go code on GitHub.
 We then use bazel to run go mod, which updates go.mod file.
 Next we ran the targets gazelle-update-repos and gazelle with bazel.
 The first bazel alias updated the deps.bzl file with the external dependency and the gazelle target updated the deps section in pkg/word/BUILD.bazel.
-Bazel is then able to download the external dependency and use that dependency when our example Go program is compiled.
+Bazel can then download the external dependency and use that dependency when our example Go program is compiled.

-How about we add a Go unit test so that we can run "bazel test"?
+How about we add a Go unit test so we can run "bazel test"?

 ## Go tests

 As we mentioned bazel support running code tests, as defined in bazel rules.
 One of the rules from go_rules is go_test.
 Now let's add a test.

-First, refactor the func GenerateWord in the Go file pkg/word/generate.go to return a string, rather than printing it.
+First, refactor the func GenerateWord in the Go file pkg/word/generate.go to return a string rather than printing it.

 Here are the changes: